sloppyjuicy/cogniassist-docs/docs/knowledgeBase.md

 sidebar_label: Knowledge Base
 ---

 Knowledge base is an integrated database which contains a collection of information about the products and services.
 It has an interface engine which enables the user to interact with the system.
-It picks the appropriate information for the user thereby providing higher customer satisfaction.
+It picks the appropriate information for the user providing higher customer satisfaction.

 ## Add Knowledge to your Bot